Home for Global Students

 Utilities

 Utility costs are a significant part of the cost of living in Florida.
-According to the latest data, the average utility bills in Florida are about $114 per month, below the national average of $123.
-It is important to note that Florida’s tropical climate has a significant impact on utility costs.
-Due to the hot summer, air conditioning is frequently used and electricity bills are often higher.
+According to the latest data, the average utility bill in Florida is about $422 per month for a typical household.
+However, many factors can affect the bill’s cost, such as season, home size, usage, and the specific area you live in.
+It is important to note that Florida’s tropical climate significantly impacts utility costs.
+Due to the hot summer, air conditioning is used more frequently, and electricity bills are often higher.
 And gas bills can increase in winter due to people’s heating needs.
 Therefore, residents need to take these seasonal changes into account when planning their budgets.

 Utilities Average Florida Bills

 When it comes to private transportation, car rental prices in Florida are volatile.
-Normal cars generally start at around $200 a week.
-But during holidays like Christmas, rent of the same car can go up to nearly $900 a week.
-In addition, the price of gasoline in Florida is also an important influence factor.
+Regular cars generally start at around $200 a week.
+But during holidays like Christmas, the same car’s rent can go up to nearly $900 a week.
+In addition, the price of gasoline in Florida is also an important influencing factor.
 This directly affects the cost of driving a private car or renting a car.
 The cost of various modes of transportation in Florida is listed below.
 Residents can choose the most appropriate mode of transportation based on their travel needs and budget.

 chairs-circle-library-discussion

-Florida has a complete education system ranging from public and private secondary schools to higher education institutions, demonstrating a strong focus on and high investment in education.
-When it comes to higher education, Florida is ranked 9th in the US News 2024 Best States overall ranking.
+Florida has a comprehensive education system, ranging from public and private secondary schools to higher education institutions, demonstrating a strong focus on and significant investment in education.
+When it comes to higher education, Florida is ranked 2nd in the US News 2025 Best States.
 In particular, it performed well in “the proportion of people aged 25 and older with at least an associate’s degree”, reflecting Florida’s strength in further study.

 In State Out of State